 Government-by-Government Assessments: Central African Republic

-- publishing an executive budget proposal and an end-of-year report within a reasonable period of time;
+- Publishing an executive budget proposal and an end-of-year report within a reasonable period;

-- having the supreme audit institution audit the government’s executed budget and publish its audit reports within a reasonable period of time;
+- Having the supreme audit institution audit the government’s executed budget and publish its audit reports within a reasonable period;

-- consistently following in practice laws for awarding natural resource extraction contracts; and
+- Consistently following laws for awarding natural resource extraction contracts in practice; and

-- ensuring information on natural resource awards is accurate, complete, and publicly available.
+- Ensuring information on natural resource awards are accurate and publicly available.